Smile-SA/odoo_addons/smile_redis_session_store/README.rst

 Usage
 =====

-To use Redis, please add at least `redis_host` option in configuration file.
+To use Redis, please add `enable_redis = True` option in configuration file.

 Available options
 -----------------